 When roads in Yellowstone are too icy, hitch a ride to the park’s most popular sites and past its beloved bison with one of the area’s many snowcoach services—a passenger vehicle with beefy snow tires, windows big enough for panoramic views, and a driver spouting the park’s history and facts.
 Go on a winter wildlife safari or photography expedition with Yellowstone National Park Lodges.
 Or get a lift past Fountain Paint Pot, Biscuit Basin, Old Faithful geyser, and other stops in the geothermal zone with Yellowstone Vacations.
 For a more immersive, open-air experience, opt for a guided snowmobile tour.

 7. Denali National Park in Alaska

 Forget hiking.
 Explore Denali by dog team and mush among the locals.
-Family-owned Denali Dogsled Expeditions is the only licensed dog-sled service in the park.
-Customizable mushing experiences for individuals and groups range from day trips to overnight expeditions—such as the 3-day Sushana River Trip and the 7-day Toklat River Loop—all led by furry pups.
-Only interested in ogling the canines?
-The National Park Service welcomes visitors to its kennel, currently home to six litters who work side-by-side with rangers.
+Only interested in watching the canines?
+The National Park Service welcomes visitors to its kennel, currently home to seven litters who work side-by-side with rangers.
 Access to the park by road is limited from September to May.